awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-application.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-appconfig-application-tags"></a>
 Metadata to assign to the application\.
-Tags help organize and categorize your AppConfig resources\.
+Tags help organize and categorize your AWS AppConfig resources\.
 Each tag consists of a key and an optional value, both of which you define\.
 *Required*: No
 *Type*: [List](aws-properties-appconfig-application-tags.md) of [Tags](aws-properties-appconfig-application-tags.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)